 It's free to place your ad, and computer-savvy shoppers would rather browse online listings than pick up a newspaper.
 Additionally, yard sale smartphone apps and websites for finding yard sales and mapping sale routes, such as Yard Sale Treasure Map, frequently pull their results from the Craigslist garage sale section.

 Here are some tips on writing your yard sale ad:

 - Include the dates, starting time, and your address.
 If you live near a well-known landmark, such as a school or major intersection, include that too.
 Make it easy for shoppers to find your yard sale.

-- After you've listed the when and where, add a short list of the most desirable merchandise you have for sale.
+- After you've listed the when and where of your yard sale, add a short list of the most desirable merchandise you have for sale.
 Don't list every single odd and end, but don't skip the merchandise list either.
 Hardcore bargain hunters read these and prioritize their routes based on what you have for sale.
 You don't want your sale to be the last one on their route; they'll be tired, short of cash, and they'll expect bigger discounts.

 - Schedule your yard sale ad to start running a day or two before the sale.
-Many shoppers plan their yard sale routes in advance.
+Many shoppers plan their yard sale routes.